fabiangunzinger/online-experiments/chapters/sample_size.md

 Sample size calculation is a critical component of most experiment designs.[^1] The objective of our sample size calculation is to ensure that – over the long-run[^5] – our experiments have the desired Type I error rates (controlled by the significance level, $\alpha$) and Type II error rates (controlled by power, $1-\beta$).

+## The sample size formula

 To perform sample size calculations we use the concept of a minimum detectable effect (MDE) introduced by @bloom1995minimum, who defines the MDE as follows:

 > The minimum detectable effect of an experiment is the smallest effect that, if true, has an X% chance of producing an impact estimate that is statistically significant at the Y level.
 >
 X is the statistical power of the experiment for an alternative hypothesis equal to the minimum detectable effect.
 Y is the level of statistical significance used to decide whether or not a true effect exists.

-If we perform a two-sided test, we thus have the following two hypotheses:
+If we perform a two-sided test and follow Bloom's approach we thus have the following two hypotheses:

 $$
 \begin{align}